Large limit sketches and topological space objects: Topological space objects

 For $p \leq q$ there is a canonical morphism $C^i_p(P,X) \to C^i_q(P,X)$ (since $P_{\geq q} \subseteq P_{\geq p}$ is cofinal), and we define

 and finally

 The mentioned assumptions on $\C$ can be used to show that $C$ is a topology on $X$, namely they allow us to categorify the proof for $\C=\Set$.
-The universal property is easy to verify. \end{rem}
+The universal property is easy to verify.
+We will omit the details here. \end{rem}

 The following lemma will be used to reduce the general classification of topologies on an object $X$ to the case that $X$ is an initial object.

 \begin{lemma} Let $\C$ be a complete category, and let $C$ be a topology on $X \in \C$.
 Then the morphisms $X \to C(P,X)$ from the first topology axiom define a topology on $\id_X : X \to X$ in the coslice category $X / \C$. \end{lemma}